-To get a satisfactory job in today's highly competitive job market, apart from your knowledge and ability, you need good job hunting skills to make yourself known and visible amongst other job seekers.
+To get a satisfactory job in today's highly competitive job market, a part from knowledge and ability, you need good job hunting skills to make yourself stand out amongst other job seekers.

-The content of "A Guide to Job Hunting" includes tips on job hunting, skills on writing application letters and résumés, points to note for preparing job interviews and ways to detect employment traps, etc. We hope job seekers, after reading this booklet, could master the basic skills of job hunting and find a satisfactory job.
+The content of "A Guide to Job Hunting" includes tips on job hunting, skills on writing application letters and résumés, points to note for preparing job interviews and ways to detect employment traps, etc. We hope, after reading this booklet, job seekers will be able to master the basic skills of job hunting and find a satisfactory job.

-Employment Information and Promotion Programme
+Employment Information and Promotion Programme Office Labour Department

-Labour Department